Free-Geek/JavaScript-2/README.md

 There are lots more; see the [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/prototype) for more examples.

 __Activity #1:__

+Starting with an array `[1, 2, 3]` and applying some of what we just learned, how could I get an array `[10, 3, 2, 1]`?

+__Activity #2:__

 Knowing what you know about accessing array elements and the `length` property, what's a surefire way to access the *last* element of an array?

+__Activity #3:__
+Using a loop (e.g. a for-loop), iterate over your grocery list and log each item individually.

-__Activity #2:__
+__Activity #4:__

-Starting with an array `[1, 2, 3]` and applying some of what we just learned, how could I get an array `[10, 3, 2, 1]`?
+Building on your answer from #3, how could we filter the array to only contain elements that start with the letter "C"?

 ### The String Prototype